uphold/docs/_accounts.md

 You can filter the list of returned accounts using query string parameters.
 Supported filters are `status:` and `type:`, with either a single value or a comma-separated list.
 For a list of valid values for these parameters, refer to the [Account Object](#account-object) documentation.
+Multiple filters can be used together, separated with a space.
 See the code to the right for an example.

 ### Response